YangJL2003/YangJL2003.github.io/_pages/about.md

 *2024.7 - present*
 *Advised by Prof. [Tao Yu](https://taoyds.github.io/), The University of Hong Kong*

-- Proposed AgentNet, a diverse, challenging, and real-world dataset of computer usage scenarios aggregated from well-defined application contexts, inspired by Fei-Fei Li's ImageNet.
+- Proposed AgentNet, **a diverse, challenging, and real-world dataset** of computer usage scenarios aggregated from well-defined application contexts, inspired by Fei-Fei Li's ImageNet.
 - Designed an efficient and handy data collection system, incorporating algorithms to improve the efficiency of collecting computer usage data, guided by HCI design principles.
-- Training VLMs with this large volume of computer use data, exploring the scaling law of VLMs as computer use agents.
+- **Training VLMs** with this large volume of computer use data, exploring the scaling law of VLMs as computer use agents.
 - Analyze and process AgentNet data carefully to gain valuable insights from these long-horizon human-generated tasks.

 ### **VideoAgentTrek: Extract Agent Trajectories from Hindsight Videos**
 *2024.7 - present*
 *Advised by Prof. [Tao Yu](https://taoyds.github.io/), The University of Hong Kong*

-- Enabled GUI agents to learn trajectories from online videos about computer use, inspired by OpenAI s Video PreTraining (VPT) methodology.
+- Enabled GUI agents to **learn trajectories from online videos** about computer use, inspired by OpenAI s Video PreTraining (VPT) methodology.
-- Trained an Inverse Dynamics Model (IDM) to transform unlabeled online tutorial videos into pretraining trajectory data for autonomous agents.
+- **Trained an Inverse Dynamics Model (IDM)** to transform unlabeled online tutorial videos into pretraining trajectory data for autonomous agents.
-- Pretrained a vision-language model(VLM) using large-scale data generated from online video.
+- **Pretrained a vision-language model(VLM)** using large-scale data generated from online video.

 ### **Neural Network App Traverser Empowered by Reinforcement Learning**
 *2024.11 - present*
 *Advised by Prof. [Tao Yu](https://taoyds.github.io/), The University of Hong Kong*

-- Designed a reward mechanism to cost-effectively incentivize an agent to become an efficient computer interface traverser.
+- **Designed a reward mechanism** to cost-effectively incentivize an agent to become an efficient computer interface traverser.
-- Proposed an algorithmic framework that fine-tunes VLMs with RL for computer interface traverse tasks.
+- **Proposed an RL algorithmic framework** that fine-tunes VLMs with RL for computer interface traverse tasks.
 - Utilized the trained computer interface traverser agent to collect large-scale grounding data with minimal human effort.
 - Designed experiments to investigate:
   - Whether an effective computer interface traverser agent can also be a competent computer task executor.
-  - What core abilities a computer use agent needs to acquire to considerably improve its performance in instruction following.
+  - **What core abilities** a computer use agent needs to acquire to considerably improve its performance in **instruction following**.

 ### **EchoMind: Enhancing Group Discussions through Human-AI Collaborative Issue Mapping**
 *2023.10 - 2024.9*